VPAT - MacOS App Accessibility Conformance Report

 The success criterion is not applicable.

-The updated content automatically notifies the visually impaired users via a screen reader.
+The updated content automatically notifies the visually impaired users via a screen reader in most of the cases.

 Exceptions include: